spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-war/src/site/markdown/index.md

 <a name="add-maven-plugin-and-dependecies"></a>

-## Add the required maven plugins and dependencies
+## Add OpenAPI generator maven plugin and dependencies

 The [openapi-generator-maven-plugin](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-maven-plugin)
 is used to support this OpenAPI generator project.
 The following maven build rule is used: